 The model has a high R-squared value of 0.601, which indicates the proportion of the variance in the dependent variable (entrepreneurial intention) that can be explained by the independent variable.
-In this model, approximately 60.1 percent of the variability in entrepreneurial intentions is explained by the independent variable.
+In this model. approximately 60.1 percent of the variability in entrepreneurial intentions is explained by the independent variable.
 The adjusted R-square value of 0.589 is also high, indicating that the model is not over fitting the data.
-The F-statistic is 48.199, and this is used to test the overall significance of the model.
-A high F-statistic indicates that at least one of the independent variables has a significant relationship with the dependent variable.
+The F-statistic is 48.199,and this is used to test the overall significance of the model.
+A high F-statistic indicates that at least one of the independent variable.
 In this case, the F-statistic is significant, suggesting that the overall model is meaningful.